bryanwweber/thermostate/README.md

 Documentation can be found at https://bryanwweber.github.io/thermostate/.
 The documentation contains a short [tutorial](https://bryanwweber.github.io/thermostate/Tutorial.html), [examples](https://bryanwweber.github.io/thermostate/examples.html), and [API documentation](https://bryanwweber.github.io/thermostate/thermostate.html) for the package.
 <!-- markdownlint-enable MD034 -->

+## Code of Conduct & Contributing

+We welcome contributions from anyone in the community.
+Please look at the [Contributing instructions](https://github.com/bryanwweber/thermostate/blob/master/CONTRIBUTING.md) for more information.
+This project follows the [Contributor Covenant Code of Conduct](https://github.com/bryanwweber/thermostate/blob/master/CODE_OF_CONDUCT.md), version 1.4.
+In short, be excellent to each other.

 ## Continuous Integration Status

 TravisCI: [![Build Status](https://travis-ci.org/bryanwweber/thermostate.svg?branch=master)](https://travis-ci.org/bryanwweber/thermostate)